sharvaib/company-search-service/README.md

 ## How to Run

-This application is packaged as a war which has Tomcat 8 embedded.
-No Tomcat or JBoss installation is necessary.
-You run it using the ```java -jar``` command.
+This application is packaged as a war which has Tomcat embedded.

 * Clone this repository
 * You can build the project and run the tests by running ```mvn clean package```